 \textbf{Flow-to-depth:} Lastly and closely related to our work is the approach of estimating dense depth from dense optical flow~\cite{Li2019ManneqinChallenge, xie2019video}.
 Specifically, an initial depth map along with its confidence scores are first obtained through least-squares triangulation of the dense optical-flow correspondences.
-Subsequently, the initial depth map is further improved by a depth-refinement network, often realized as a deep autoencoder, using its confidence scores and the RGB image.
-This depth refinement network, however, may inaccurately modify the initial depth map, even for pixels with high confidence scores (see Sect.~\ref{ssec:drn} for more details).
-Previous works~\cite{Cheng2018cspn, xu2019depth} address this issue, in the context of depth completion when a \textit{sparse ground truth depth map} is given, by (i) replacing the refined depths with the ground truth ones where these are available, and (ii) propagating this information to the neighboring pixels via a convolution spatial propagation operator.
+Subsequently, the initial depth map is further improved by a DRN, often realized as a deep autoencoder, using its confidence scores and the RGB image.
+This DRN, however, may inaccurately modify the initial depth map, especially for pixels with high confidence scores (see Sect.~\ref{ssec:drn} for more details).
+Previous works~\cite{Cheng2018cspn, xu2019depth} address this issue, in the context of depth completion when a \textit{sparse ground truth depth map} is given, by (i) replacing the refined depths with the ground truth ones when these are available, and (ii) propagating this information to the neighboring pixels via a convolution spatial propagation operator.
 Our initial depth map, however, may contain significant noise and outliers, hence it cannot be employed as ground truth for depth propagation.

-To address this issue, we propose to improve the DRN by introducing an IRM that seeks to minimize the difference between the initial and final depth estimates of pixels with high confidence scores.
-We do so by iteratively refining the joint deep feature representation of the RGB image, initial depth, and its confidence scores using a least-squares layer, analogous to the one in~\cite{hosseini2020dense, yaman2020self}.
-As shown in our experiments, the proposed IRM leads to a significant improvement in accuracy as compared to simply passing the confidence score as input to a neural network.
+To address this issue, in this work, we improve the DRN by introducing an IRM that \textit{seeks to minimize the difference between the initial and final depth estimates of pixels with high confidence scores}.
+To do so, we iteratively refine the joint deep feature representation of the RGB image, initial depth, and its confidence scores using a least-squares layer, analogous to the one in~\cite{hosseini2020dense, yaman2020self}.
+As shown Sec.~\ref{sec:exp}, the proposed IRM leads to significant accuracy improvement as compared to simply using the confidence score as input to a neural network.
 Furthermore, our approach estimates the refined depths’ uncertainty (aleatoric uncertainty model~\cite{ilg2018uncertainty, kendall2017uncertainties, poggi2020uncertainty}), which is employed to fuse dense-depth estimates across a scene~\cite{Liu2019neuralrgbd, teixeira2020aerial} (see 3D reconstruction experiment in Sect.~\ref{ssec:uncertainty}).